Home Risk management Sortino Ratio – What Is A Good Number? (Formula, Calculation and Definition)

 2. Analyzing the risk-adjusted returns of strategies that cap the upside or downside volatility

-When an investment strategy is such that the upside or downside potential is limited, it is better to analyze it with the Sortino Ratio because unlike the other ratios that treat the upside and downside volatility equally, the Sortino Ratio focuses on the real risk, which is the downside volatility.
+When an investment strategy has limited upside or downside potential, it is better to analyze it with the Sortino Ratio because, unlike other ratios that treat the upside and downside volatility equally, the Sortino Ratio focuses on the real risk, which is the downside volatility.

-By focusing on the downside risk, a strategy that limits the upside potential but has an unlimited downside risk is rightly penalized with a low score, while a strategy with limited downside risk and unlimited upside potential is rightly favored with a high score.
+By focusing on the downside risk, a strategy that limits the upside potential but has an unlimited downside risk is rightly penalized with a low score.
+In contrast, a strategy with limited downside risk and unlimited upside potential is rightly favored with a high score.

-The difference between the Sortino Ratio and Sharpe Ratio
+What is the difference between the Sortino Ratio and Sharpe Ratio?

 The Sortino Ratio is a variation of the Sharpe Ratio, and the difference between the two is that the Sortino Ratio removes the effects of upward price movements to focus on the distribution of the negative returns.
 In other words, Sortino Ratio uses only the standard deviation of the negative returns, while the Sharpe Ratio includes the positive returns in its calculation, thereby punishing upside returns which is what the investors are after in the first place.

-Another difference is that the main formula of the Sortino Ratio uses the target/required return, instead of the risk-free rate of return, in the numerator of the formula.
+Another difference is that the main formula of the Sortino Ratio uses the target/required return instead of the risk-free rate of return in the numerator.
 However, some people still use the risk-free rate of return to simplify the formula.

-Factors that can impact a portfolio’s Sortino Ratio
+What are the factors that can impact a portfolio’s Sortino Ratio?

 Another factor that can influence the Sortino Ratio is the liquidity of the underlying assets in a portfolio.
 A portfolio can seem to have a low-risk score simply because the underlying securities in the portfolio are illiquid.
 For example, small-cap stocks or investments in privately held companies, which are not frequently priced, tend not to fluctuate that much.
 So, if your portfolio has a high concentration of these type of assets, the portfolio’s Sortino Ratio can be artificially high, making you think that your risk-adjusted returns are good, while they may not be that good.